-The remote working parent’s survival guide
+The work from home parent’s ultimate survival guide

 Create a flexible routine

 The initial action is to maintain a daily structure as it was typically the habit of most parents who used to go home from work and vice versa.
-In addition to the benefits such as familiarity and order, keeping a schedule of flexible nature will provide you a solid roadmap both for your work and for taking care of your kids.
+In addition to the benefits such as familiarity and order, keeping a schedule of flexible nature will provide you with a solid roadmap both for your work and for taking care of your kids.

-Secondly, come up with a weekly schedule that is open to changes and unexpected hang-ups occuring in your routine.
+Secondly, come up with a weekly schedule that is open to changes and unexpected hang-ups occurring in your routine.
 Such a flexible routine will help you make time and space for responsibilities other than work and childcare.

 Schedule meetings wisely

-Have you ever heard of the saying ‘don’t work hard, work smart’? joking apart, we are sure that scheduling meetings smartly will be a life saver.
+Have you ever heard of the saying ‘don’t work hard, work smart? joking apart, we are sure that scheduling meetings smartly will be a lifesaver.
 Sometimes it may feel like you are required to be productive every minute of every day.

-The reality is that you need to make sure there are breaks and free times to catch your breath again and get ready to restart.
+The reality is that you need to make sure there are breaks and free time to catch your breath again and get ready to restart.
 Since single parents who work from home may lack the necessary support and the extra hand, we think that this is especially a useful tip for you if you are one of them.

 Know your mental and physical energy patterns

-It’s true that some of the working parents were already performing their profession from home before Covid-19 but still, it is a pretty new reality that now a larger number of parents have to work that way.
+It’s true that some working parents were already performing their profession from home before Covid-19 but still, it is a pretty new reality that now a larger number of parents have to work that way.

 Unexpected situations test our mental and physical durability.
 Therefore it is important to know your mental and physical energy patterns so that you can orchestrate your parental responsibilities and your professional obligations accordingly.

-During the day, try paying more attention to the periods and spans when you feel exhausted, energetic or productive.
-Then see if this is a one time thing or a regular pattern.
+During the day, try paying more attention to the periods and spans when you feel exhausted, energetic, or productive.
+Then see if this is a one-time thing or a regular pattern.
 Knowing how your mind and body behave at certain times during an ordinary day will help you schedule events better.

 Set your priorities

-As a parent you know the needs of your kids better than anyone and as a professional you are likely to be able to determine the important things and not so important things on your to-do list.
+As a parent, you know the needs of your kids better than anyone and as a professional, you are likely to be able to determine the important things and not-so-important things on your to-do list.
 There’s no need to rush from one task to another being completely lost in the procedure.
 Assess your priorities according to the amount of time that you have and set priorities.